-Here a few signs of a possible Cryptolocker attack:
+Here are a few signs of a possible Cryptolocker attack:

 While security software can help you to discover ransomware early in the process, it is pretty difficult to identify such malware in its later stages.
 Usually, you need qualified security professionals to detect ransomware in its advanced stages.

 It’s difficult to remove Cryptolocker yourself — to do so, you need antivirus software to locate the malware and root it out.
 However, when Cryptolocker is active, and you have already seen a ransom note, you cannot do much.

 Here are our tips on how to remove malware from various operating systems: